firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Initial-Setup/Configuring-Required-Infrastructure-in-Your-AWS-Account.rst

 Within the prompt, you should specify the same region that you chose above (one of ``us-east-1``, ``us-west-2``, ``eu-west-1``) and set the default output format to ``json``.
 You will need to generate an AWS access key in the "Security Credentials" menu of your AWS settings (as instructed in https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey ).
-You can also learn more about the ``aws configure`` command on the following page: https://docs.aws.amazon.com/cli/latest/reference/configure/index.html
+You should keep the AWS access key information in a safe place, so that you can refer to it again when setting up the manager instance.
+You can learn more about the ``aws configure`` command on the following page: https://docs.aws.amazon.com/cli/latest/reference/configure/index.html

 Again on the ``t2.nano`` instance, do the following: